CubiCasa/cubicasa-android-sdk-example-project/README.md

 ## <a name="headreleasenotes"></a>Release Notes

+**2.5.2:**
+- Thermal state monitoring.
+Changes in thermal state can be listened by using status codes 70-76
+- Scan log (extra information about the scanning session, included in the zip)
+- Changes to the click area of the CubiCapture's back button to prevent accidental clicks
+- `CubiCapture.CubiEventListener` interface implementation is now `CubiEventListener`
+- New status codes: 70-76, 90 and 94
+- Improvements to scan data

 **2.5.1:**
 - New variable `matchHintLabelWidth: Boolean` to set hint label widths to match the wider one or to wrap label text.
 This is `true` by default.
 For more information, see [UI Settings](#headuisettings) below